cjburkey01/CubeGame/README.md

 ### Usage:

-Build the jar using Maven, then execute with:

-Windows, macOS, Linux: `java -jar -XstartOnFirstThread CubeGame.jar`
+Build the jar using Maven, then execute with on Windows/macOS/Linux: `java -jar -XstartOnFirstThread CubeGame.jar`